sjoudaki/CosmoJBD/README.md

 * Compile the code by executing "make clean", followed by "make" in the source directory.

-* Then run the code with multiple chains and threads by executing "sbatch testjbd.sh".
+* Then run the code with multiple chains and threads by executing "sbatch testjbd.sh" in the main directory.

 Please feel free to [contact us](mailto:shahab.joudaki@physics.ox.ac.uk) if you have any questions.